Mulan II: Plot

 One month after defeating the Huns, (Note: As depicted in Mulan (1998)) Mushu enjoys his restored status as a guardian spirit, to the dismay of the Fa family ancestors, who wish he would get fired from his job.
 General Shang asks Mulan for her hand in marriage, and she happily accepts.
 Mushu is initially thrilled about the engagement, until the ancestors inform him that if Mulan marries Shang, his family ancestors would become her guardians and Mushu will lose his job, much to his disappointment.
 The Emperor calls upon Mulan and Shang and informs them of the threat the Mongols pose to China.
 To oppose them, the Emperor intends to strengthen China by forging an alliance with the kingdom of Qui Gong, arranging for his three daughters, Princesses Ting-Ting, Mei, and Su, to be married to Qui Gong's princes, and assigns Mulan and Shang to protect them on their journey.
 Although uneasy at the idea of arranged marriage, Mulan agrees to the mission.

 Mulan and Shang, along with Yao, Ling and Chien-Po, set out with the princesses to Qui Gong, leading them to a road trip.
-In order to protect his position as guardian, and believing that Mulan and Shang are incompatible due to their different behavior, Mushu tags along on the trip to sabotage their relationship, while Cri-Kee attempts to stop him.
+In order to protect his position as guardian, and believing that Mulan and Shang are incompatible due to their contrasting personalities, Mushu tags along on the trip to sabotage their relationship, while Cri-Kee attempts to stop him.
 While desperately trying various ways to sabotage Mulan and Shang's relationship, Mushu accidentally destroys the princess's carriage.
 Now forced to travel on foot, Mulan and Shang briefly argue over what direction they should go, as well as their duties.
 Seeing this, Mushu manipulates Shang into believing that Mulan is fed up with him, escalating tensions between them.

 Meanwhile, Mei, Ting Ting and Su fall in love with Yao, Ling and Chien-Po respectively, and the princesses decide to follow Mulan's advice of having a duty to their hearts.
 That night, Yao, Ling and Chien-Po take the princesses out to a nearby village, and they mutually declare their love.
 Mulan pursues them, becoming happy that the princesses have followed their hearts.
 Mushu wakes up Shang, who pursues the group and reprimands them for forgetting about their duties.
 Mulan and Shang erupt into a heated argument, and decide that they are too different for each other and break up.